lucpotage/vue-katex/README.md

+> Old Vue 2 implementation of the KaTeX library.
+To not use with Vue 3.

 # vue-katex

 KaTeX enables fast math typesetting for the web. **vue-katex** is a lightweight plugin introduces a simple way to use [KaTeX](https://github.com/KaTeX/KaTeX) in your Vue app.
 Enjoy! 🙂